-Sacramento to Roseville Third Track Service Expansion Project the CCJPA developed a funding plan to cover the construction funding gap.
-Due to the various sources, the CCJPA will learn from a combination of federal and state sources if we have been successful in gathering the capital funding needed to complete phase one of this project, thus allowing two additional round trips to/from Roseville.
-Phase two of this project will add an additional seven round trips but no funding for those phases has commenced with all efforts being focused on assembling funding and completing design and right-of-way acquisition for the phase one effort.
+Sacramento to Roseville Third Track Service Expansion Project the project are in the right-of-way acquisition process.
+In 2022, working with the California Transportation Commission (CTC) we developed a more refined funding plan and have submitted for various discretionary state and federal grants, including 2022's CRISI.
+A series of discretionary grant awards is expected to be announced in the Spring of 2023.
+Phase two of this project will add an additional seven round trips but no funding for those phases has commenced with all efforts being focused on assembling funding and completing design and right-ofway acquisition for the phase one effort.

-The Sacramento to Roseville Third Track Phase I Project is currently advancing to the 30% design phase with UPRR and working towards design by early 2023 completion.
-Over the course of 2021,
+The Sacramento to Roseville Third Track Phase I Project is currently beyond 60% design phase with UPRR and working towards design being complete in 2024.
+Various properties required for